Certificate management can be accessed under the Resources > Certificates tab: this is where all of your certificates are stored:

 In the same way, certificates can be set for all binaries.

 If you delete a certificate that’s used in any application, you’ll get an error.

 - After registering with Apple as a developer you can get provisioning profile files or generate them.
-In the builder, click Change to open the Files Manager.
+In the App Builder, click Change to open the Files Manager (Step 1).

 At least one certificate must be provided to build a certain binary.